 The information that you enter into the main Submit window, other than the files to submit, is known as the user data.
-All of this information except the Book ID is saved on your behalf, so that you can avoid typing your name, email address, etc., each time you run Submit, This information will automatically be entered into the appropriate fields when you launch the program.
+If you would like to avoid typing your name, email address, etc., each time you submit files, you can save all of this information except the Book ID.
+You do this by choosing Save or Save As... from the File menu.
+This will let you save a file containing this information.